camba1/gotempm/README.md

 #### Organization

-The K8s files live in the `./cicd/K8s` folder and it is organized as follows:
+The K8s files live in the `./cicd/K8s` folder which is organized as follows:

 - Clients : These are the test clients for each of the services.
-- Ingress: Manifest to create the ingress resource that allows the front end and the back end to communicate
+- Ingress: Manifest to create the ingress resource that allows the front and back ends to communicate
 - Services : Contains all the services and related entities manifest (deployment, service, etc...).
 It also contains the manifests for the related databases.
 - web: Manifest for the web front end and the API gateway